Immunisation is free for pregnant women

 Why is an influenza vaccination recommended every year?

 Yearly immunisation is recommended for two reasons: first, because protection from the previous immunisation lessens over time; and second, because the circulating influenza viruses can change and the strains in the vaccine usually change each year in response to the changing virus pattern.

 Women who are pregnant across two influenza seasons are recommended to have an influenza immunisation in both of the seasons.
 In addition to the reasons explained above, a pregnant woman’s risk from influenza also increases as pregnancy progresses.

 Can I have my free influenza and whooping cough booster immunisations at the same visit?

-If you are between 28–38 weeks of pregnancy (in your third trimester) the influenza vaccine and whooping cough booster vaccine (Tdap) can be administered at the same visit.
+If you are in your second or third trimester, the influenza vaccine and whooping cough booster vaccine (Tdap) can be administered at the same visit.
 Both immunisations are free for pregnant women.

 Yes.
 Influenza immunisation does not increase the risk of miscarriage.
 However, catching influenza can increase the risk.

 Is the influenza vaccine a live vaccine?